shreyansh26/asr-experiments/docs/qwen3-asr-audio-length-and-graph-fast-path.md

 audio transformer, and which resulting shapes are admitted by the current audio-prefix and audio-suffix CUDA graphs.

-The implementation described here starts from the selected round-four candidate on branch `opt5/audio-prefix-shared-suffix-bucketed`.
-Follow-up branch `opt6/audio-tail-rows-263-271` experimentally expanded the compatible 21-chunk tail row family to `M=263..273`.
-The promoted follow-up deliberately removes that workload-derived tail admission and retains graphs only for the canonical 29--30 second chunk family.
+The implementation described here is the final path on branch `promote/audio-prefix-shared-suffix-bucketed`.
+Earlier branches first added a shared prefix pool and two suffix buckets, then experimentally expanded a 21-chunk tail family to `M=263..273`.
+The promoted implementation deliberately removes that workload-derived tail admission and retains graphs only for the canonical 29--30 second chunk family.
 It combines: